dkeparute/Landing-page/README.md

 # Landing page
 ## About

-It is one of freeCodeCamp works to receive HTML and CSS sertificate
+It is one of freeCodeCamp works to receive HTML and CSS certificate

 Site published at https://dkeparute.github.io/Landing-page/
 ### Objective: Landing Page project